Ecommerce Benchmarks: How Does Your Store Measure Up?

 Ad Spend / Revenue Ratio

-While it’s good to look at each advertising channel individually, these channels do not work in isolation.
-New customers will likely interact with your brand through several different channels prior to making the first purchase.
-That is why the next key metric is total ad spend to revenue ratio not per channel revenue attribution.
-How much do you spend on ads and how much do you make back in revenue?
-Simple.
+While it’s good to look at each advertising channel individually, these channels don’t work in isolation.
+New customers will likely interact with your brand through several different channels prior to making their first purchase.

-In a healthy stage, the ad spend to revenue ratio should be as low as 35%-40%.
-In an aggressive growth stage, when you are really grabbing to gain market share, the ad spend to revenue ratio could be as high as 55%.
+In a healthy stage, the ad spend-to-revenue ratio should be as low as 35%–40%.
+In an aggressive growth stage, when you’re really grabbing to gain market share, the ad spend-to-revenue ratio could be as high as 55%.

 Benchmarks:

-For the sake of this benchmark, we are looking at ROAS as an average for an entire channel, not for individual campaigns.
-Campaigns within each channel should be setup as funnels.
-Top level campaigns will have a very low ROAS, while bottom of funnel campaigns will have an unusually high ROAS.
-Check out this article on how to build out funnels on Facebook.
+For the sake of this benchmark, we’re looking at ROAS as an average for an entire channel, not for individual campaigns.
+Campaigns within each channel should be set up as funnels.
+Top-level campaigns will have a very low ROAS, while bottom-of-funnel campaigns will have an unusually high ROAS.

 At a later stage, a healthy ROAS across the board for new customer acquisition is between 2 and 4.